ni/nimble/specs/TEMPLATE-FAST.md

 *Review each of the following areas.
 Highlight any gaps which might require additional work or bugs to be filed to FAST.*

+- *User interaction: Do the FAST component's behaviors match the visual design spec?
+When they differ, which approach is preferable and why?*
 - *Styling: Does FAST provide APIs to achieve the styling in the visual design spec?*
 - *Testing: Is FAST's coverage sufficient?
 Should we write any tests beyond Chromatic visual tests?*
 - *Documentation: Any requirements besides standard Storybook docs and updating the Example Client App demo?*